UMMS-Biocore/bootcamp/session2/usefull.md

 If it takes more than one page you can use less command.

-	$ cd ~/bootcamp/RNA-Seq/
+	$ cd ~/bootcamp/RNA-Seq/reads
-	$ grep AAA --color=always control_rep1.1.fq | less
+	$ grep AAA --color=always control_rep1.1.fq | more

+* Tip: Press `q` to exit from "more".

-You can also use --color in short.
+You can also use `--color` in short.
 Let's search another sequence CAGAGTTC and put the results into a separate file.

-	$ cd ~/bootcamp/RNA-Seq/
+	$ cd ~/bootcamp/RNA-Seq/reads
 	$ grep CAGAGTTC --color control_rep1.1.fq > ~/bootcamp/seq.txt

 To learn how many reads include CAGAGTTC in control_rep1.1.fq file